-Course Title SCQF Level Qualification Course Outline What will I study Entry Requirements Progressio n Attendance Duration Location Essential Information Foundation Apprenticeship Creative & Digital Media with Graphic Design 6 Foundation Apprenticeship S5 PUPILS ONLY Suitable for pupils going into S5 who are capable of learning at SCQF Level 6 and interested in a career in Graphic Design.
+Course Title SCQF Level Qualification Course Outline What will I study Entry Requirements Progression Attendance Duration Location Essential Information Foundation Apprenticeshi p Creative & Digital Media with Graphic Design 6 Foundation Apprenticeship S5 PUPILS ONLY Suitable for pupils going into S5 who are capable of learning at SCQF Level 6 and interested in a career in Graphic Design.
 Year 1 - NPA in Creative and Digital Media: Technologies, Processes and Practices Year 2 - 4x Units from Diploma in Creative Digital Media Achieved or working towards National 5 Maths and National 5 English Applicants will be required to submit a completed personal statement highlighting suitability for the course as part of the application process.
-Successful completion will provide direct access to any full time Edinburgh College NC, or HND courses in Art & Design, Visual Communicat ion: Graphic Design/Illust ration/User Experience Design and to the University of Arts London (UAL) Diploma.
-Progress to University FA is recognised as partial entry criteria for degrees in media related subjects Gain accelerated entry onto a Modern Apprentices hip in the Creative and Tuesday and Thursday afternoons 2 Years Granton Campus In Year 1 pupils will complete a National Progression Award in Creative and Digital Media (SCQF level 6) at College attending 2 afternoons per week.
+Successful completion will provide direct access to any full time Edinburgh College NC, or HND courses in Art & Design, Visual Communication: Graphic Design/Illustration/ User Experience Design and to the University of Arts London (UAL) Diploma. • Progress to University - FA is recognised as partial entry criteria for degrees in media related subjects • Gain accelerated entry onto a Modern Apprenticeship in the Creative and Media sectors • Progress to College - Direct access to NC UAL or HND Art & Design courses in Art DesignVisual Communication: Graphic Tuesday and Thursday afternoons 2 Years Granton Campus In Year 1 pupils will complete a National Progression Award in Creative and Digital Media (SCQF level 6) at College attending 2 afternoons per week.
 In year 2 pupils will spend around 10 hours per week (Tuesday and Thursday afternoons, some Friday afternoon attendance might be required) attending college and undertaking an extended workplacement with an employer to complete four units of the Diploma in Creative and Digital Media (SCQF level 7) and a media project.